epeolatry/epeolatory_in/contact/index.md

   header:
     weight: 9
 ---

-Hello and welcome to my website!

-I'm passionate about helping writers improve their work and bring their ideas to life.
-Whether you need help with copyediting, developmental editing, beta reading, or just getting that first draft out, I'm here to support you every step of the way.

-If you're interested in working with me or have any questions about my services, please don't hesitate to schedule a call or fill out the contact form below.
-I'll get back to you within 48 hours to discuss your project and how we can work together to achieve your goals.
+If you’re interested in working with me or have questions about my services, you’re welcome to schedule a call or fill out the contact form below.
+I’ll get back to you within 24–48 hours to discuss your project and next steps.

-Thank you for considering my services, and I look forward to hearing from you soon!
+Thank you for considering my work—I look forward to hearing from you.

-**Request FREE editing sample/beta reading feedback today!**

 <div style="text-align: center;">
   <a href="https://forms.gle/M2vqLdD9jKkuH9et6" target="_blank">
     <button style="padding: 10px 20px; font-size: 16px; background-color: #000000; color: white; border: none; border-radius: 5px; cursor: pointer;">
-      Enquiry Form (To Request Free Sample)
+      Fill the Contact Form
     </button>
   </a>